Skip to main content

 You feel it before you can name it.
 A subtle shift in energy, a change in the way your body responds to exercise, a new difficulty in shedding weight that once seemed simple to manage.
 This experience, this intimate knowledge of your own internal climate, is the most valid data point you possess.

 It is the starting point of a profound journey into your own biology.
-The question of what constitutes a meaningful incentive for a has a fascinating parallel within your own body.
+The question of what constitutes a meaningful incentive for a wellness program has a fascinating parallel within your own body.
 In the world of corporate wellness, a ‘de minimis’ incentive is a small, almost trivial reward, like a water bottle, meant to encourage participation without creating coercion.

 In the infinitely more complex wellness program of your own physiology, a similar principle is at play.
 Your body operates on a system of exquisitely small incentives ∞ molecular signals in the form of hormones and peptides that are, in their own way, ‘de minimis’ keys that unlock profound, system-wide changes.